nhairs/parsedmarc-fork/docs/migrating.md

 All heading are config options are defined using their original `parsedmarc` name as they were in version `8.15.0`.

-!!! warning "TODO"
-    list all config items within each section, don't just say "use this".

 ### `general`